Success as a Cat

 Sometimes she even takes a nap while taking a nap.

-In the Meow handbook, this is described as a two-level nested nap (i.e., one nap inside another).
+In the Meow Handbook (which every cat studies), this is described as a two-level, nested nap (i.e., one nap inside another).

 In 2010 – 2011, people stopped buying my workshops on leadership skills.